Tahirbhalli/repl-Linklist/README.md

 # Linklist

 > Project built using basic Ruby.
-  This is simple linear linklist assignment in repl
+  This is simple linear linklist assignment from repl

 ## Built With
 - Ruby